JindrichPolivka/english-for-designers/index.md

 HI

-# Hi, I’m Jindra
+## Hi, I’m Jindra

-THis is
+### Iam a graphic designer and on this page you can learn more about me and my work

 ## About Me